US civil rights leader Dolores Huerta accuses Cesar Chavez of sexual assault

 Sign up now: Get ST's newsletters delivered to your inbox

-March 18 - Civil rights leader Dolores Huerta, who co-founded the United Farm Workers union with Cesar Chavez and fought alongside him for decades to expand labor rights in the U.S., on Wednesday accused Chavez of sexually assaulting her in the 1960s.
+March 18 - Civil rights leader Dolores Huerta, who co-founded the United Farm Workers union with Cesar Chavez and fought alongside him to advance U.S. labor rights, on Wednesday accused Chavez of sexually assaulting her in the 1960s.

-Huerta said in a statement that she was sharing her story in light of a multi-year New York Times investigation, also published on Wednesday, that detailed a larger pattern of sexual misconduct allegations against Chavez, who died in 1993 at the age of 66, including testimonies by women who said he molested and raped them when they were minors.
+Huerta said in a statement that she was sharing her story in light of a multi-year New York Times investigation, also published on Wednesday.
+It detailed a larger pattern of sexual misconduct allegations against Chavez, who died in 1993 at the age of 66, including testimonies by women who said he molested and raped them when they were minors.

-Prominent U.S. Latino groups swiftly condemned Chavez on Wednesday.
-The Congressional Hispanic Caucus said in a statement it would support "renaming streets, post offices, vessels, and holidays that bear Chávez's name to instead honor our community and the farmworkers whose struggle defined the movement."

-Voto Latino, a Latino voter advocacy group, said in a statement that Chavez's "heinous actions cannot and must not erase the work of the thousands of women, men, and families who built the farmworker movement."

 Huerta said she had two sexual encounters with Chavez in the 1960s.
 The first time, she was "manipulated and pressured" into having sex with him and "didn't feel I could say no because he was someone that I admired, my boss and the leader of the movement."